 With the spread of misinformation regarding COVID-19 and its effects we have provided a link to the CDC's COVID-19 information below.

-Patients seen in office are required to wear masks of face coverings.
+Patients seen in office are not required to wear mask if fully vaccinated.

 Office seating has been arranged for appropriate physical distancing.

 Hand sanitizer that contains at least 60% alcohol is available for use in the office and waiting area.